Multitasking makes you stoopid

 1) Batch Processing

-As you go through your day, put similar tasks in piles and process the piles one at a time in batches.
+These repetitive activities can often be addressed by batch processing.
+As you go through your day, put similar tasks in piles and process the piles all at once in batches.

-Carve out protected time so that the batch is the only thing you are doing.
-The similar activities help you maintain your focus as you move through the tasks one at a time.
+Carve out a few minutes of protected time in your day so you can focus all your attention on running that batch.
+The similar activities help you maintain your focus as you move through them one at a time until that batch is done.

 If you are doing any activity ... take a second to ask why am I the person doing this?